On Smiles, Winks, and Handshakes as Coordination Devices

 U of London Queen Mary Economics Working Paper No. 456

 28 Pages Posted: 4 Oct 2002

-In an experimental study we examine a variant of the minimum effort game, a coordination game with Pareto ranked equilibria and risk considerations pointing to the least efficient equilibrium.
-We focus on the question whether simple cues such as smiles, winks and handshakes could be recognised and employed by the players as a tell-tale sign of each other's trustworthiness, thus enabling them to coordinate on the more risky but more rewarding Pareto efficient equilibrium.
+In an experimental study we examine a variant of the 'minimum effort game', a coordination game with Pareto ranked equilibria, and risk considerations pointing to the least efficient equilibrium.
+We focus on the question whether simple cues such as smiles, winks and handshakes could be recognized and employed by the players as a tell-tale sign of each other's trustworthiness, thus enabling them to coordinate on the more risky but more rewarding Pareto efficient equilibrium.
 Our experimental results show that such cues may indeed play a role as coordination devices as their information value is significant and substantial.